jsoliveir/cpu-process-tuner/ReadMe.md

 Given a scenario like this:

 You're running a I5 machine (4 Cores)

 Tons of processes are running in background...

 You figure out that a specifc process, for some reason, is consumming 100% of your total CPU power.

-This process is "burning" the machine resources and is the operating system is completly hanged.
+_The process is "burning" the machine resources and is the operating system is completly hanged._

 ## What would you do?